mfinelli/cmsc-421-project-1/clojure-intro.md

     (function-name arg1 arg2 ...)

 and everything returns a value (functions that are called only for their side-effects typically return nil, which is similar to Java's null or Python's None).
-It may help to think of this as
+It may help to think of the above as

     function-name(arg1, arg2, ...)